Self-Care: Becoming Your Own Best Friend

 • Having fun, playing, and laughing.
 You’ll feel better physically if you include laughter and fun in your life.

 • Setting and maintaining boundaries.
-This is what I will or won’t do.
-This is how far I will or won’t go.
-This is what I will or won’t tolerate.
+This is what I will or won’t do; how far I will or won’t go; what I will or won’t tolerate.

 • Maintaining nurturing relationships.
 Spending your time with people who are kind, loving, honest and appreciative.
 Giving and accepting compliments, hugs, love.

 • Affirming and nurturing yourself.